How to Login into WordPress Admin: A Step-by-Step Guide for Beginners

 Troubleshooting Common WordPress Login Issues

-• Forgotten Password and How to Reset It: If you have lost your WordPress password, click on the “Lost your password?” link on the login screen.
-Enter your username or website address, and follow the instructions in the password reset email.
+If you cannot remember your password, click the “Lost your password?” link on the WordPress login page.
+Enter your email address or username and follow the reset link sent to your inbox.

-If the reset email doesn’t arrive, you can manually reset your password using phpMyAdmin.
-Log into your hosting account, navigate to phpMyAdmin, select your WordPress database, open the wp_users table, and update your password field with a new strong password.
+If the reset email does not arrive, you can change the password through phpMyAdmin.
+Open your hosting control panel, access phpMyAdmin, locate the wp_users table, and update the password field with a new secure value.

-• Account Locked Due to Too Many Failed Attempts: Many WordPress security plugins block access to your site after multiple failed login attempts.
-If this happens, you can wait for the lockout period to expire or disable the security plugin via your hosting control panel.
+Security plugins can temporarily block access after repeated failed login attempts.
+If your account is locked, wait for the lockout period or disable the security plugin using your hosting file manager.

 Learn More: Best Website Host for WordPress Site Speed Optimization